starlitriver/starlitriver.github.io/content/index.md

 ## usage

-visit the [github repository](https://github.com/starlitriver/starlitriver.github.io) for easier access!
+see the [github repository](https://github.com/starlitriver/starlitriver.github.io) to make reading these notes much easier!

-to find something quickly, always remember use the search bar with control + k
+to find something quickly use the search bar with control + k try it out and always remember that the search feature exists :)

 the pages are organized with links, following the flexible organization of wikipedia pages... hence it's useful to navigate using the graph views - you can find the local graph at the top right corner, and the global graph can be found pressing the icon in the corner of the local graph

-as an alternative, you can use [tags](/tags) to navigate the hierarchy - the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields) yes, i know that tags aren't supposed to be used to navigate folders... but this way there are not too many cooks in the soup bowl :)
+as an alternative, you can use the file explorer to navigate the hierarchy - the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)

+i have also created some [tags](/tags) to highlight some points of interest